errantspark/battlerite-dev/README.md

 `filter[gameMode]` returns a 404 if you use `ranked` or `casual` as the filterstring, but it does work if you use `1733162751`, which is sent as the `data.attributes.gameMode` with every(?) match right now
 `filter[teamName]` returns a 404 regardless of query? i've tried the team name as a string, and also the long id hash that is provided in roster objects

+when retrieving a match, you can only count on some of the data to be present in player.stats, things like the meaningless "attachment" or "emote" numbers are always there, damage is not :(

 ### Telemetry API Notes
 ```typescript